Kinetic theory of binary particles with unequal mean velocities and non-equipartition energies: Results and discussion

-Fig. (\ref{viscosity_fig}) plots the solids shear viscosity (Eq. (\ref{viscosity})) and its comparison with Huilin's \cite{PhysRevE.64.061301} and Rahman's \cite{ISI:000187361700002} results.
-Because the Enskog factor in Huilin's paper is much larger than the rest ($g=58$ in paper \cite{PhysRevE.64.061301}, $g=1.68$ in paper \cite{ISI:000187361700002} and $g=5.52$ in our case (Eq. (\ref{genskog})) ), we scaled Huilin's results \cite{PhysRevE.64.061301} to make these three viscosities can be drawn in one figure.
+Fig. (\ref{viscosity_fig}) plots the solids shear viscosity (Eq. (\ref{viscosity})) and its comparison with Lu's \cite{PhysRevE.64.061301} and Rahman's \cite{ISI:000187361700002} results.
+Because the Enskog factor in Lu's paper is much larger than the rest ($g=58$ in paper \cite{PhysRevE.64.061301}, $g=1.68$ in paper \cite{ISI:000187361700002} and $g=5.52$ in our case (Eq. (\ref{genskog})) ), we scaled Lu's results \cite{PhysRevE.64.061301} to make these three viscosities can be drawn in one figure.
 Unlike Rahaman's result where the viscosity has a minimum at $\theta_{i}=\theta_{j}$, our result shows that the $\mu_{i}$ is still mainly determined by $\theta_{i}$ and the maximum of viscosity appears at the maximum of $\theta_{i}$, which demonstrates that the dilute viscosity increases with the increase of the granular temperature.

 The model proposed in this article allows different granular temperatures, mean velocities and diameters, masses, etc. In the previous discussion, the parameters such as the collision frequency and shear viscosity seem to be only affected by granular temperatures and masses, but not by mean velocities of particles of two species.
 Previous researches \cite{PhysRevE.64.061301,ISI:000187361700002} are not accountable to two different mean velocities, either.
 To investigate the influence of mean velocities, Fig. (\ref{energysource}) illustrates the surface of energy dissipation component $\gamma_{c,ij}^{1}$ (Eq. (\ref{gamma1})) in terms of two mean velocities.
 It can be found that when the mean velocities are not equal, $\gamma_{c,ij}^{1}$ varies greatly, reaching its peak when $\textbf{u}_{i}$ is maximum and $\textbf{u}_{j}$ is minimum.
 So the difference of two mean velocities should not be ignored.
 In an air-fluidized bed, the mean velocities of clusters and dispersed particles are usually not equal to each other.
 Our model is sensitive to this factor.
 And more elaborate validation needs further efforts.